mgbckr/docker-cloud-stack/README.md

 ## TODOs
 Some TODOs which I would really like someone else to do :D

+* adjust swapiness to 0 for Accumulo (keeps complaining on startup)
 * clean up, document, and unify scripts
 * optimize CLI of `manage.sh`
 * replace timeouts with actual checks in start up sequence (`manage.sh`)